If you’re looking for a romantic winter getaway, you’ve found it.

 Maxwells | 1380 9th St E, West Fargo | (701) 277-9463

-Class up dessert and drinks tonight and head to the HoDo Lounge.
+Class up dessert and drinks tonight and head to Rosewild.
 Huge windows line the outer walls, giving you a great view of Downtown Fargo’s main drag, and you’ll often find a live band or musician playing.

 Fargo always has some sort of event or show happening.
 So after dinner and drinks, you have a few entertainment options – we recommend you research them beforehand (our Facebook page is a great place to start!).